zsofiasomlai/pbx-group-security/content/challenges/standards/ST-CC-CBEST_CREST.md

 skills      : Threat Assessment, Compliance, Security
 ---

-Define your involvement with CBEST and CREST;
+Define your involvement with CBEST and CREST:

  - Are you a CREST certified professional?
   - If so, which certification do you have? (and when did you take the exam?)